2025 Afghan deportation from Iran: Effects on women and children

 The crisis disproportionately affected women and children.
 In June alone, UNICEF reported that over 5,000 unaccompanied or separated Afghan children were returned from Iran.
 For women and girls, returning to Afghanistan meant facing the Taliban's oppressive system of "gender apartheid".
 With laws prohibiting women from travelling or working without a male guardian (mahram), many deported single women and widows found themselves stranded at the border, unable to continue their journey or access aid.

 Legal analysis

 Human rights organizations and legal experts argued that the mass deportations constituted grave breaches of international law.
 The Center for Human Rights in Iran stated the actions amounted to collective punishment.

 Responses

 Iran

 The Iranian government defended its actions on the grounds of national security.
 A government spokesperson stated, "We’ve always striven to be good hosts, but national security is a priority, and naturally illegal nationals must return."
 Other officials claimed the returns would be gradual and dignified, respecting their "neighbors and brothers in faith".

-In an early July 2025 television interview, Mustafa Kavakebian, a former Iranian MP, claimed that the expulsion of Afghans from Iran for security reasons is false, while the real reason was "deep Western infiltration" through the alleged espionage activities of French journalist Catherine Perez-Shakdam.
+In an early July 2025 television interview, Mustafa Kavakebian, a former Iranian MP, claimed that the deportation of Afghans from Iran for security reasons is false, while the real reason was "deep Western infiltration" through the alleged espionage activities of French journalist Catherine Perez-Shakdam.
 On 20 July it was reported that legal proceedings were initiated against him for his claims.